 How does our September garden grow?
 As summer plants begin to fade, we often believe that once September arrives the colour will go from our gardens.
 This is far from true.
-There are many herbaceous plants that will grace our borders to take us well into the middle of October And even longer if Jack Frost stays away!
+There are many herbaceous plants that will grace our borders to take us well into the middle of October and even longer if Jack Frost stays away!
 Solidago or golden rod is a good back of the border plant with is tall stems and lance like leaves.
-It has deep yellow blooms, is drought tolerant and a great pollinator.
+It has deep yellow blooms, is draught tolerant and a great polinator.
 It also encourages migrating bees and butterflies to stay in the area.

 Another great late summer plant is the Agastache with its stems of dense flower spikes of lavender blue flowers and aromatic foliage.
 Again it is beloved of both butterflies and bees .
 It needs full sun and good drainage if you want it to bloom at its best.
-Its name is derived from ‘aga’ which means much and ‘stachys’, which means many and this pertains to the abundance of its blooms.
+Its name is derived from ‘aga’ which means much and ‘stachys’ which means many and this pertains to the abundance of its blooms.
 A striking and elegant plant for the mid border in your September Garden.

 Other herbaceous plants that bloom well into September are Achillea and Helenium or as its more commonly known, ‘sneezeweed’.
-If you would like some advice and help with your planting please call into our Garden Design & Landscape Centre in Titchfield.
+If you would like some advice and help with your planting please call into our Garden Centre in Titchfield.
 We are open 7 days a week and stock a wide and varied selection of plants, shrubs, specimen plants, mature plants and trees.